controlecidadao/samantha_ia/README.md

 <br>

 * Try other lightweight offline Speech-to-Text libraries with better speech recognition accuracy.
+* Add Retrieval-Augmented Generation (RAG) feature
-* Refactor the code to make it more accessible.
+* Refactor the code to make it more manteinable.
 <br>

 Suggestions are always welcome!